U.S. Department of State Seal

 You only need a visa if:

-• You plan to work or study in the Macau SAR – visas must be obtained prior to departing the United States.
+• You plan to work or study in the Macau, visas must be obtained prior to departing the United States.

 Other considerations:

-• Departing and then immediately re-entering Macau may result in a shorter visa duration;
+• Departing and then immediately re-entering Macau to start a new stay may result in Macau immigration granting the traveler an authorized stay shorter than the typical 30-day duration;

-• You may stay for up to one year if you enter on your Hong Kong Permanent Identity Card or Hong Kong Re-entry Permit.
+• You may be granted a stay of up to one year if you enter on your Hong Kong Permanent Identity Card or Hong Kong Re-entry Permit.

 You must possess a valid passport and PRC visa to enter the People’s Republic of China (PRC) from Macau.
 Further information on travel to and around the PRC is available on our China International Travel Information and Hong Kong International Travel Information pages.